arduino/docs-content/content/software/app-lab/tutorials/01.getting-started/apps-lab-ide.md

 To program your board using **SBC mode**, follow the instructions below:
 1. Connect a USB dongle to the board's USB-C® port.
 2. Connect a monitor (via HDMI), keyboard and mouse to the USB dongle.
-3. Power the USB dongle using a 5V power source (e.g. a phone charger).
+3. Power the USB dongle using a +5 VDC - 3 A power source (e.g. a phone charger).
 4. The complete setup should look like this:
     ![SBC setup](assets/sbc.png)